Home

 US Government Boat Auctions and What You Can Expect

 We all know that US Government boat auctions are regularly held by Government agencies at Federal, State, and Local levels.
-But these auctions aren't just limited to merely boats.
+Everything and anything that can be liquidated is done so quickly and efficiently.

-Of course the Federal Government taketh but it sometimes giveth away...in the form of must sell assets.
+Of course we all tend to think our Federal Government only taketh but it sometimes giveth away...in the form of must sell assets.
 Not because they care but simply because they don't have room and need money.

 Confiscated assets tied to crime busts like cars, trucks, boats, cycles equipment, computers, and jewelery are just a few of the big ticket items that routinely show up at US Goverment auctions.

-Actually finding a legitimate auction source online can take a lot of time as many "US Government boat auction sites" make outrageous claims and create a lot of hype without any real substance. .
-I've found only a few sources that yield worth while local, state and Federal goverment agencies that consistently auction off assets worth bidding on.
+Finding a worth while auction source on the internet can take a lot of time as many "US Government boat auction sites" make outrageous claims and create a lot of hype without any real substance. .
+The few sources that yield worth while listings on a local, state and Federal level I've included below..along with a few that aren't worth a dime.

 USTreas.gov The U.S. Department of the Treasury regularly auctions boats, autos, merchandise, and about every other imaginable police seized item.
 Sealed and open bid methods are all used.